jonisf87/fwk-plawrightBack/README.md

   - User 1 fills and submits the practice form (with overlays/modals hidden and robust confirmation modal check).
   - User 2 shuffles the sortable grid items and verifies the order changes.
   - Negative scenario: User 1 submits the form with an invalid email and expects a validation error (UI or API fallback).
+- **API Scenarios:**
+  - Retrieve all books from the Bookstore API, expect status 200 and a list of books
+  - Generate a user token via the authentication endpoint, expect status 200 and a valid token
+  - Use the generated token to call an authenticated API method (get user account details), expect status 200 and correct user info

 ## 🔐 Password Regex
 ```